 In the past I think we've set our goals a bit too high.
 I believe it could best be summed up as why only do one when you can do so much more??
 Instead of easing our way into gardening we attacked like a SWAT team unfortunately our results were more along the lines of the Keystone Cops.
-That's not to say we didn't enjoy the fruits veggies of our labor, but our yields definitely didn't match our efforts.
-Until this year!!
+That's not to say we didn't enjoy the

 We decided to go smaller, much smaller.
 Instead of four 16-square. foot boxes we opted for container gardening.
 Finally our thumbs were beginning to change a slight shade of green.
 Our most successful endeavor was the easiest and the most cost saving.
 As you know we've been trying to eat healthier.
 Unfortunately eating healthier costs much more than well NOT!!
 Especially when it comes to salads.
 We were dropping almost $20 a week on salad greens and such.
 Well not anymore: